WG21-SG14/SG14/Docs/plf_readme.txt

 plf::colony
 ===========

-What is a colony?
-It's similar to a vector or a deque, but different.
-It is it's own abstract datatype, not fitting any of the existing categories exactly.
+A colony is a C++ template-based unordered data container which provides positive performance characteristics when:

+1. Insertions and erasures to the container are occuring in realtime ie. in performance-critical code, and/or
+2. Pointers and iterators which point to non-erased container elements must not be invalidated by insertion or erasure.

-Vector and deque's reallocations equal iterator/pointer invalidation, which means inability for objects in vectors to reference each other.
-There are workarounds for this (in given situations - not all situations), but each of them is a hack around vector's limitations, which slows down program speed and development time.
+Vector and deque's reallocations equal iterator/pointer invalidation, which means an inability for objects in vectors to directly reference each other via pointers.
+There are various workarounds for this.

 Compared to other STL container types, vectors have better cache coherency and hence better speed regardless of the situation (See Chandler Carruth's talk here: http://www.youtube.com/watch?v=fHNmRkzxHWs).
 But erasing from anywhere but the end of a vector is painfully slow, and adding/pushing/popping to/from a vector - for large objects - is not as fast we'd like.

-Colonies don't reallocate - they form chains of increasingly-large blocks of elements, resulting in a fast container which never invalidates pointers or iterators, generally has twice the add-speed of vectors, with erasing elements being factors-of-ten faster, and iteration speed similar to a vector for larger-than-scalar types.
+Colonies don't reallocate - they form chains of increasingly-large blocks of elements, resulting in a fast container which never invalidates pointers or iterators, generally has better insertion performance than vectors, with erasure generally being factors-of-ten faster.

-plf::stack, which plf::colony uses internally, is based on the same principle - pointers/references to non-erased elements never invalidate and it is overall faster than a std::stack.
+plf::stack, which plf::colony uses internally, is based on the same principle - pointers/references to non-erased elements never invalidate and it is overall faster than a std::stack or std::vector in the context of a stack.

-Run the plf_demo.cpp for an overview of performance characteristics.

 SEE WEBSITE FOR FULL DOCUMENTATION AND LICENSING.TXT FOR APPROPRIATE USAGE AND LEGALITIES.
-Contact me with bugs etc at: mattreecebentley@gmail.com plf::stack and plf::colony Copyright (c) 2015 Matt Bentley
+Contact me with bugs etc at: mattreecebentley@gmail.com plf::stack and plf::colony Copyright (c) 2016 Matt Bentley